yuto1115/tp/docs/UserGuide.md

 <h3 id="help">Viewing help: <code>help</code></h3>

-Shows a message explaining how to access the help page.
+This command displays a link to this User Guide for your reference.

 ![help message](images/helpMessage.png)

-Format: `help`
+**Format:** `help`

 <h3 id="add">Adding an entry: <code>add</code></h3>

-Adds a new person as a new entry to the Wanted list.<br>
+This command allows you to add a new person as a new entry to the Wanted list.<br>

-Format: `add n/[NAME]`
+**Format:** `add n/[NAME]`

 (See [Notes about the command formats](#note-command-format) and [Restrictions on the parameters](#restrictions))

 **Explanations:**
-* This command adds a new entry starts with no money loaned and no money to be returned, no transaction history and no tags.
+* This command adds a new entry with the specified `NAME`, starting with no loaned or repaid amount, no transaction history, no phone number, and no tags.
-* This command does not accept names that already exist in the Wanted List.
+* `NAME` must not already exist in the Wanted list.

 <box>